 - How to Start a career in Artificial Intelligence – A high-level guidance on initiating a career in AI.

 - How to Switch Career to Artificial Intelligence – A quick guide on switching from an existing career to a career in AI.

 - FAQs – Frequently Asked Questions

 AnalytixLabs offers a wide array of Data Analytics Training Courses to enable you to emerge as an “Industry Ready” professional for a successful career.
 India’s top-ranked institute for AI & Data Science courses since 2011, we focus on practical and tailored learning to make you job-ready.
-The latest curriculum, meticulously designed project work, and extensive post sessions support is provided for real-world skills, making it worth every penny you invest.
+The latest curriculum, meticulously designed project work and extensive post sessions support provide real-world skills, making it worth every penny you invest.

 What Is AI for Beginners?

 Artificial Intelligence, a term that has been around for quite a few years (since 1960 to be precise), more of a buzzword from the early 2000s, does not seem to get old at all, and it doesn’t look like it will for at least half a century into the future.